abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 ---

-## 📌 Declaring array in Assebly
+## 📌 Declaring array in Assembly

-As in declaring variables we declare the array after the `RET` instruction and the only difference between them is that we list the array values seperated by a `,` as seen in the following code snippit:
+As in declaring variables we declare the array after the `RET` instruction and the only difference between them is that we list the array values separated by a `,` as seen in the following code snippet:

 ```assebmly
 OEG 100H